-Virtually all Abingdonians proceed from school to university and there is a list published each year of our leavers' destinations.
-Much care is given in the sixth form to the shaping of an appropriate and effective application.
+Almost all Abingdonians leave school to go to university and there is a list published each year of our leavers' destinations.
+Much care is given in the Sixth Form to the shaping of an appropriate and effective university application.
 Advice from tutors and housemasters is combined with the expertise of specialists and the senior staff team.
 The University Admissions office is located in Beech Court and all boys are welcome to consult staff about the multitude of courses available at universities, both in the UK and abroad.
 The UCAS advisors form part of the team of staff dedicated to helping the Sixth Form not only with university and further education applications but also providing career guidance and help with managing academic studies.

 For further information contact